British Values at St Matthew’s CE (aided) Primary School

 Individual Liberty , Mutual Respect, Tolerance of Different Faiths and Beliefs

 Pupils are taught to respect each other and this is modelled by adults in school.
 We have clear a policy on equality and a Positive Learning Policy for behaviour.
 Being a church aided school, our ethos is based on specific Christian values.
 However, in our curriculum other faiths are studied and celebrated.
 Pupils are encouraged to make choices and have their own opinions but also they are taught how to stay safe.
 We celebrate special times of the year in a range of faiths through our RE work, our close link with St Matthew’s Church and our daily worship.
 Pupils are supported in their observance of religion and their spirituality.
-A prayer tree and quiet places are provided.
+A prayer tree and classroom worship areas are provided.
 We teach pupils about respecting each other and provide opportunities for pupils to work across year groups.
-Our foundation subjects are taught through an enquiry approach and pupils are encouraged to ask and answer questions and deal with peers who may have different views.
+Our foundation subjects are taught through an enquiry, values based approach and pupils are encouraged to ask and answer questions and deal with peers who may have different views.